Ubud, Bali Guide: Best Things to Do

 Are you adventurous?
 A perfect day trip from Ubud, Bali would be to hike Mt.
 Batur for sunrise!
 While we personally did not get to make the hike, so I can’t speak from experience.

-However, I have been told amazing things about this hike from many other friends and bloggers after the fact!
+However, I have been told amazing things about this hike by many other friends and bloggers after the fact!
 I will just need to make it back to Bali, as I hear the sunrise is truly epic!

 Group Tours in Ubud, Bali